Thai c.bank chief says 'very worried' about strength of baht

 "We are very worried about the baht," BOT Governor Veerathai Santiprabhob told a seminar in the southern province of Songkhla.

-The baht THB=TH is Asia's best performing currency this year, rising 7.7% against the dollar, underpinned by the country's large current account surplus.
+The baht THB=TH is Asia's best performing currency this year, rising 7.7% against the dollar, and putting further pressure on exporters amid global trade tensions.

+The baht has been underpinned by Thailand's large current account surplus, while its strong external position - with high foreign reserves and low foreign debt - has also attracted fund inflows, Veerathai said.

+The BOT has taken action on any rapid gains in the baht, reflected by rising foreign reserves, he added.

-This year's economic growth is expected undershoot the central bank's forecast of 2.8%, Veerathai said.
+This year's economic growth is expected to undershoot the central bank's forecast of 2.8%, Veerathai said.

+Last week, Deputy BOT Governor Mathee Supapongse told Reuters the BOT's growth estimates for 2019 and 2020 would be cut at its next monetary policy meeting on Dec.
+18.

+Earlier on Monday, Thailand reported its weakest on-quarter growth in a year for the second quarter, at 0.1%, while the annual pace of 2.4% was lower than expected.

 ((orathai.sriring@thomsonreuters.com; +662 0802309; Reuters Messaging: orathai.sriring.thomsonreuters.com@reuters.net))